Background of Prohibited Transactions

 - Allow a child to live in a rental unit owned by the self-directed IRA or Solo 401k, even if he or she pays fair rent

 - Pay oneself, or other disqualified person, for performing work to a property owned by one’s Solo 401k or self-directed IRA, (similarly, performing that work for free would be considered a non-cash contribution to your self-directed IRA or Solo 401k which is also not allowed.)

-The penalties for engaging in a prohibited transaction are severe, so it is very important that all Solo 401k or self-directed IRA owners follow the rules.
+The Self-Directed IRA penalties for engaging in a prohibited transaction are severe, so it is very important that all Solo 401k or Self-Directed IRA owners follow the rules.
 Before entering into any transaction, the owner must always review the formula and confirm that the proposed transaction does not directly or indirectly violate any of the prohibited transaction rules.
 And like all rules, there are exceptions, but one should never enter into a transaction without first confirming that the transaction is not prohibited or that an exception applies.

 The above is a general explanation meant to familiarize you with the prohibited transaction rules, and is in not meant to be a substitute for professional advice specific to your situation.